WiDS-Datathon-2025-Team-Synapse/widsdatathon/README.md

 Evaluation metrics primarily focused on F1 Score and Accuracy.
 Some models were also analyzed for performance on a test dataset (a subset of training data that is not used in training).

-Our output dataset performed within the top 200 submissions in the WiDS Datathon, with an F1 score of 0.72.
+Our output dataset performed within the top 200 submissions in the WiDS Datathon, with an F1 score of 0.75.
 On the training set, our ADHD models had accuracy of 84.5% and train/test/split accuracy of 67.5%.
 On the other hand, the Sex_f models had an accuracy of 83.02% and a train/test/split accuracy of 62.3%.
+Because of the nature of the dataset and F1 evaluation criteria, we found a significant improvement of our Kaggle submission by predicting female for most samples.

 ## **🖼️Real World Significance**